 - Perform rescue breathing.

-If you are alone and cannot send another person for help, perform CPR for about 2 minutes (5 cycles of 30 compressions and 2 breaths each time).
+If you are alone and cannot send another person for help, perform CPR for about two minutes (5 cycles of thirty compressions and two breaths each time).
 Then call 911 or your local emergency number.
 Resume CPR as soon as possible after calling for help.

 - Check for return of breathing or signs of circulation.

 Every few minutes, check for signs of circulation and breathing.
-If there is no sign of circulation, continue chest compressions and rescue breathing.
-If circulation has returned but there is no breathing, continue rescue breathing with 1 breath every 3 seconds (20 breaths per minute).
+If there is no sign of circulation, continue and repeat with 30 chest compressions and 2 rescue breaths.
+If circulation has returned but there is no breathing, continue rescue breathing with one breath every three seconds (20 breaths per minute).
 Continue to monitor circulation and the breathing until emergency personnel arrive.